tpaulinoa/Base64DecoderEncoder/README.md

 ## Base64DecoderEncoder

 A simple portable Base64 decoder and encoder.
-I need to make some encoding/decoding with many files at once, so I built this tool.
+I needed to make some encoding/decoding with many files at once, so I built this tool.
 These is the features implemented in the first version:

 - Encode/Decode